DarkNoah/autoglm-mcp-server/README.md

 ## Overview

 This MCP server provides tools for interacting with the AutoGLM-Phone API, which allows AI models to control mobile devices through a series of actions.
-The server supports Android (ADB)
+The server supports Android (ADB).

-## Features

-- **Get Actions**: Convert natural language instructions into executable device actions
-- **Execute Actions**: Execute single or batch actions on connected devices
-- **List Actions**: View all available action types with descriptions
-- **Device Info**: Query connected device information
-- **Multiple Transports**: Support stdio, HTTP, and SSE transport modes

 ## Quick Start